-No matter how well you budget, there will always be unexpected expenses.
-That's why it's important to have an emergency fund, start setting aside a small amount of money each month to build up your fund.
+If you don't already have an emergency fund, start setting aside a small amount of money each month.
 This way, you'll be prepared for anything that comes your way.

-If you’re running low on funds before your next paycheck and need some extra cash, you may be wondering how you can cover your budget this month.
-Luckily, Advance America offers quick and easy loans that can get you the funds you need as soon as the same day you apply.
-Here are some of the loans we offer:
+If you’re running low on funds before your next paycheck and need some extra cash, you may be worried about covering the expenses listed in your budget.
+Fortunately, Advance America offers quick and easy loans that can get you the money you need as soon as the same day you’re approved.

-Advance America loans can help cover expenses in your budget
+Let Advance America help cover unexpected expenses

 When your budget’s tight and you can’t afford to cover necessary expenses, Advance America is here to help.
 We offer a range of personal loans that let you access extra money fast.